Bonnyrigg, New South Wales

 Bonnyrigg is a suburb of Sydney, in the state of New South Wales, Australia 36 kilometres west of the Sydney central business district, in the local government area of the City of Fairfield.
 It is part of the Greater Western Sydney region.

 History

 Bonnyrigg takes its name from Bonnyrigg, Midlothian, Scotland.
 In 1803, Governor King Arthur Philip granted land for the building of an orphanage.
 A two-storey Georgian house was erected in Brown Road and became the Male Orphan Schoolchildren's Residence.
 It was extended around 1914 and is now listed on the Register of the National Estate.
+On 14 December 2025, Bonnyrigg gained national attention when it was revealed that two of the shooters in the Bondi terrorist attack were from the suburb.

 Heritage listings

 Bonnyrigg has a number of heritage-listed sites, including: